christianbundy/http-ssb/README.md

 This takes like 2.5 minutes to add all of my messages to the database.
 It could probably be faster with some way to add messages in a batch.

-Database is not persistent, but it could be.
-You just have to pass all of the existing messages through SSB-Validate again so that it has the correct state.

 ## API

 **Terrible awful prototype, expect breaking changes.**